diogofbraga/yield_prediction/README.md

 The Doyle et al.<sup>2</sup> dataset is preprocessed using `yield_prediction/assemble_rxns.py`.
 The molecules in each reaction and corresponding yield data can be found in `yield_prediction/original/reactions`.

-The SVR preprocessing is from Haywood et al.<sup>1</sup>.
-Some changes were included for the GNN preprocessing due to its different algorithmic nature.

 ### Model Development
 Models are trained and tested using `run_ml_out-of-sample.py`.